Fryeburg Academy

-Fryeburg Academy, founded in 1792, is one of the oldest private schools in the United States, located in Fryeburg, Maine.
-Among notable faculty, Daniel Webster was one of the first Heads of School, teaching at the school for a year.
+Fryeburg Academy is a private secondary school located in Fryeburg, Maine.
+The academy was founded in 1792, making it the oldest high school in Maine and one of the oldest private schools in the United States.
+Daniel Webster was one of the first administrators, teaching at the school for a year.

 Boarding students come from across the United States, North America, Europe, Asia, and Africa.
 The Academy also serves as the high school for the MSAD 72 school district.
-Over the years, Fryeburg Academy has had several of its students attend the Ivy Leagues, Little Ivies and the Maine Big Three.
-The school is known to be one of Maine's top feeder schools into many of the country's most prestigious undergraduate programs.
+Around 75% of the school's student population comes from the local school district.